 Carbon filtration systems are the most effective method of removing contaminants from your homes water supply.
-Because carbon can absorb large amounts of volatile organic chemicals (VOC), it is the perfect solution for homeowners looking for clean, pure, fresh water from every tap.
+Because carbon can absorb large amounts of volatile organic compounds (VOC), it is the perfect solution for homeowners looking for clean, pure, fresh water from tap water.

 Most customers only think of drinking water when it comes to water filtration, but the same water filled with contaminants is used to wash clothing, showers and bathing, brushing teeth, cleaning, and cooking.
 A whole house carbon filtration system will deliver safe water for all homeowners’ purposes.

 Activated carbon works by absorption.
 Polluted molecules in the water get trapped by the active carbon pore structure.
 Activated charcoal carbon particles provide a large surface area that enables them to capture large amounts of volatile organic compounds (VOC’s), organic chemicals and contaminants, while improving taste and removing odor.
 Click here to check out a video on how whole home water filtration works.

 A sodium ion exchange water softener works in 4 steps.